BULLYING CAN BE DISGUISED AS DISCRIMINATION

 WHAT IS DISCRIMINATION?

 Broadly speaking, discrimination is less favourable treatment of a person because of a particular characteristic or “identifiable attribute”.
+Less favourable treatment can include denying an employee access to opportunities, a demotion from their current position or dismissing an employee.

 Put another way, if you are treated less favourably (than someone without your identifiable attribute) in the workplace because of one or more of the following attributes, then you will have been discriminated against at work.